Last updated on October 23, 2023

 From whipping up proposals and contracts to managing projects, keeping track of time, and even setting up discovery calls, Bonsai has everything you need to run your freelance business.

-Let me walk you through how I use Bonsai across every step of my freelance business.
+Let me show you how I use Bonsai across every step of my freelance business.

 1. Your dashboard is your command centre